By Jennifer Provenza at Good Food From The Heart

 Plant Based (mostly whole foods), oil free, sugar free, gluten free, soy free, nut free

 This dark chocolate coconut mousse is super simple to whip up in a few minutes.
-One really important note, however, is that you need to refrigerate the cans of coconut cream overnight before making this recipe, or it will not work.
 I like this Thai Kitchen brand.
-Don’t forget!

 You want to start with a 3.5 ounce dark chocolate bar.
 I like to use Lily’s chocolate which is sweetened with stevia, but you could also use unsweetened and add extra sweetener or your favorite dark chocolate baking bar.